 QUICK-Comments is an AI-powered program that will suggest personalized feedback comments to teachers that they can send to their students.
 Current math textbooks ask students to explain their thinking 3 to 4 times on each night's homework, but teachers often don't have time to give detailed feedback on these problems.
-Currently in ASSISTments computers grade problems with numerical or expression answers, as well as multiple choice, but cannot do anything with short explanations that students write for open-response questions.
+ASSISTments has traditionally graded multiple choice or problems with numerical or expression answers, but cannot grade the short explanations that students write for open-response questions.

 That's where QUICK-Comments comes in.